Henry C. Runkel: Political career

 While developing his legal career, Runkel also became involved in politics.
 He was elected justice of the peace from 1858 through 1864, and was elected city assessor in 1860 and 1861.
 He was elected to three consecutive terms in the Wisconsin State Assembly in 1867, 1868, and 1869, running on the Democratic Party ticket.
 He represented Milwaukee County's 8th Assembly district—the 9th ward of the city of Milwaukee—which then comprised the northwest corner of the city.
 He also served twelve years on the Milwaukee school board.

 Personal life and family

 Henry C. Runkel was a child of George P. Runkel and his wife Anna M. (née Lemb).
 George P. Runkel served as a cavalry officer in Napoleon's army as part of the Confederation of the Rhine.

 Runkel married twice.
 His first wife was Henrietta Carnarius, another German American immigrant.
 They married in 1855 and had ten children before her death in 1877.
-A year later, Runkel married Elzabeth Von Thierstein, a Swiss immigrant, and adopted her daughter Fannie.
+A year later, Runkel married Elizabeth Von Thierstein, a Swiss immigrant, and adopted her daughter Fannie.

 Runkel died on June 27, 1895, at his home in Milwaukee.